Troubleshoot Active Directory SSO

 There is no route to the host.

-If these troubleshooting steps did not resolve the issue, gather logs and contact WatchGuard Technical Support.
+If these troubleshooting steps did not resolve the issue, collect log files and contact WatchGuard Technical Support.

-- Open a telnet session and connect to the SSO Agent over port 4114.
+- From the SSO Agent computer, open a telnet session and connect to the SSO Agent over port 4114.

 - Close the telnet session.

-- Open a telnet session and connect to the SSO Agent over port 4114.
+- From the SSO Agent computer, open a telnet session and connect to the SSO Agent over port 4114.

 - Close the telnet session.